frankshearar/Home/Package-applicability.md

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0170.png)

 ### A more concise package details pane
-The package details section has been divided into multiple collapsible areas - info, options, and Frameworks and dependencies.
+The package details section has been divided into - info, options, and Frameworks and dependencies.
+Info and options are collapsed by default.
 The Info area has been enhanced to provide additional metadata about the package and version currently selected.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0180.png)